-A downloadable utility for Windows, Mac OS X, and Linux
+A downloadable utility for Windows, macOS, and Linux

 VoxelDesc is a voxel editor driven by a command line, for Java 6 and later, with 2.5D graphics and powerful scripting.